EnverUsta/ChattingApp/README.md

 3. Using bootstrap for styling
 4. Basic css tricks to enhance the look
 5. Using a 3rd party photo gallery

+## Section 10

+Implement persistence when updating resources in the API and gaining and understanding of:

+1. Angular Template forms
+2. The CanDeactivate Route Guard
+3. The @ViewChild decorator
+4. Persisting changes to the API
+5. Adding loading indicators to the client app
+6. Caching data in Angular services